MicrosoftDocs/windows-itpro-docs/smb/cloud-mode-business-setup.md

 To set up a cloud infrastructure for your organization, follow the steps in this section.

 ### 2.1 Set up Office 365 for business
-See [Set up Office 365 for business](https://support.office.com/en-us/article/Set-up-Office-365-for-business-6a3a29a0-e616-4713-99d1-15eda62d04fa) to learn more about the setup steps for businesses and nonprofits who have Office 365.
+See <a href="https://support.office.com/en-us/article/Set-up-Office-365-for-business-6a3a29a0-e616-4713-99d1-15eda62d04fa" target="_blank">Set up Office 365 for business</a> to learn more about the setup steps for businesses and nonprofits who have Office 365.
 You can watch video and learn how to:
 - Plan your setup
 - Create Office 365 accounts and how to add your domain.
 - Install Office

-To set up your Office 365 business tenant, see [Get Started with Office 365 for business](https://support.office.com/en-us/article/Get-started-with-Office-365-for-Business-d6466f0d-5d13-464a-adcb-00906ae87029).
+To set up your Office 365 business tenant, see <a href="https://support.office.com/en-us/article/Get-started-with-Office-365-for-Business-d6466f0d-5d13-464a-adcb-00906ae87029" target="_blank">Get Started with Office 365 for business</a>.

 If this is the first time you're setting this up, and you'd like to see how it's done, you can follow these steps to get started:
-1. Go to the [Office 365](https://business.microsoft.com/en-us/products/office-365) page in the [Microsoft Business site](http://business.microsoft.com).
+1. Go to the <a href="https://business.microsoft.com/en-us/products/office-365" target="_blank">Office 365</a> page in the <a href="http://business.microsoft.com" target="_blank">Microsoft Business site</a>.
 Select **Try now** to use the Office 365 Business Premium Trial or select **Buy now** to sign up for Office 365 Business Premium.
 In this walkthrough, we'll select **Try now**.

   **Figure 1** - Try or buy Office 365